ulysses8791/ulysses8791.github.io/220H_24F_syllabus.md

 Instructions for adding yourself to the course on [Gradescope](https://www.gradescope.com):
 1. If you don't already have a [Gradescope](https://www.gradescope.com) account, please create one using your `abc123@psu.edu` email address as your username.
 2. Use the code provided by your instructor to add MATH 484 to your account.
-See [`joining a course using a course code'](https://guides.gradescope.com/hc/en-us/articles/21853290544909-Joining-a-Course#h_01HGJZZGH2MPTC934NGG9Y01Q0).
+See ['joining a course using a course code'](https://guides.gradescope.com/hc/en-us/articles/21853290544909-Joining-a-Course#h_01HGJZZGH2MPTC934NGG9Y01Q0).
 3. Install the **Gradescope mobile app** [(iOS)](https://apps.apple.com/us/app/gradescope/id1563280912) [(android)](https://play.google.com/store/apps/details?id=com.gradescope.student&hl=en_US) on your phone and/or tablet.
 You will use it to scan your homework and submit it for credit.

 Once an assignment is graded, the scores are available in [Gradescope](https://www.gradescope.com).